Himsself1/APOIKIA_Analysis/scripts_for_f4/README_F3.txt

-F3 were calculated as follows: (YRI, TARGET) * (YRI, SOURCE) where TARGET is one of the apoikia sequenced populations and SOURCE is a populations as described in "Labels_for_f3.tsv".
+F3 were calculated as follows: (YRI, TARGET) * (YRI, SOURCE) where TARGET is one of the apoikia sequenced populations and SOURCE is a populations as described in "Updated_Labels_for_f3.tsv".
 YRI were individuals from Yoruba population of the one-thousand-genomes project.
 Results were saved in "f3_TARGET.tsv" and plots were saved
 in f3_TARGET.png

-"Labels_for_f3.tsv" demonstratess the individuals that were included in the analysis, and the populations that they were grouped in.
+"Upadted_Labels_for_f3.tsv" demonstratess the individuals that were included in the analysis, and the populations that they were grouped in.

-Additional F3 results were calculated seperately for each individual in the TARGET populations, except for populations "Tenea Archaic" and "Tenea Early Roman" that only had one individual anyway.
+Additional F3 results were calculated seperately for each individual in the TARGET populations, except for populations "Tenea Archaic" and "Tenea Early Roman" that only had one individual.
 Results were saved in ind_f3_TARGET.tsv and plots were saved in f3_TARGET_with_individuals.png